YoNoSoySantiago-SB/AppGestionErrores/Code/FrontendLibrary/control-errores/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Installing in the app

+npm i control-errores

+To install the library, you must also have the 'cuadro-dialogo' library.

+This library is responsible for receiving errors and categorizing them according to the case to subsequently return the message to the 'cuadro-dialogo' library and thus have the necessary feedback of the presented error.